ShaniGetz/donde/app/src/main/java/com/example/donde/utils/firebase_readme.txt

 -   Users   [Collection]
 -   -   userName            [String]
+-   -   userID              [String]        //references user ID as it appears in Firebase Authentication
 -   -   userEmail           [String]
+-   -   userProfilePicURL   [String]        //URL for the profile pic inside Firebase Storage
+-   -   UserInteractedUsers [Collection]    //users that the user interacted with
+-   -   -   userInteractedUserID    [String]    //references the userID field as it appears in Users
+-   -   -   userInteractedUserName  [String]
+-   -   -   userInteractedUserEmail [String]
 -   -   UserInvitedEvents   [Collection]
 -   -   -   userInvitedEventID              [String]    //references event document ID in Events collection
 -   -   -   userInvitedEventName            [String]